 The Far Right Playbook

-Far rightism in Aotearoa is underpinned by a global and local history of colonial conquest.
-The idea that far-right politics are something that happens “over there” and have occasionally, or recently, washed up on New Zealand shores is comforting.
-It also lets our country off the hook.
-Since the 1800s we have been promoted as an escape from oppression happening “over there”.
-A benevolent, just and harmonious nation where everyone gets a “fair go”.
+Since the 1800s we have been promoted as an escape from oppression happening "over there".
+A benevolent, just and harmonious nation where everyone gets a "fair go".
 These escape fantasies require one to suspend the brutal realities of invasion, colonial land theft and white supremacy upon which New Zealand, the nation state, was formed.

 Attacking Te Tiriti o Waitangi